thruthesky/firelibrary-app/README.md

  * @bug realtime update is not working when there is no post. it works only after there is a post.
  * @bug small. when edit, it appears as edited at first and disappears quickly when it is not the user's post.
 It may be the problem of `local write` in firestore.
 * @doc if it like/dislike double clicked quickly, there will be permission error. moderate it with loader.
+* Admin dashboard.
+ * installation page.
+  * If /settings/admin does not exist, you can install(put your email as admin).
 * Security rules on post if the category does not exist, then fail.
 * check uid is his uid. a user may put another user's uid on post and that can cause a problem
 * Functions options